Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Cons:

-• The trough is not the largest for big dogs with wide muzzles
+- The trough isn't the largest for big dogs with wide muzzles

-Our verdict: The most reliable and well-designed dog water bottle we tested.
+My verdict: The most reliable and well-designed dog water bottle I tested.
 This is the one to buy.

 2. MalsiPree Dog Water Bottle (Best Budget)

-The MalsiPree surprised us.
+The MalsiPree surprised me.
 At roughly half the price of the Kurgo, it performs almost as well.
-The lock button prevents accidental water release in your bag, the trough is a decent size, and the one-hand push mechanism is intuitive.
-Capacity is 19 ounces, which is enough for short to medium walks.
+The lock button prevents accidental water release inside your bag.
+The trough is a decent size.
+The one-hand push mechanism feels totally intuitive.
+Capacity is 19 ounces.
+That's plenty for short neighborhood loops.

-The only real difference we noticed compared to the Kurgo was build quality.
-The plastic feels slightly thinner, and we would not be surprised if the button mechanism wore out after heavy use.
-But for the price, it is excellent.
+The only real difference I noticed compared to the Kurgo was the build quality.
+The plastic feels thinner.
+I wouldn't be shocked if the button mechanism wore out after heavy, daily use.
+I'd skip this if you hike rough trails every weekend.
+But for the price, it's excellent.

 Buy MalsiPree Dog Water Bottle on Amazon